tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ## Testing for serial correlation in `plm` models

-Various tests are available for quantitatively evaluating serial correlation in the error term.
-However, a drawback of these functions is that they only accept `plm` models as arguments.
+Various tests are available for detecting serial correlation in panel data.
+A drawback of these functions is that they only accept `plm` models as arguments.
 Consequently, you cannot directly apply them to a model estimated with the `fixest` package.
 If you are using `fixest` and would rather not re-estimate your model with `plm` first, the next section offers an alternative test approach that doesn't depend on these functions.

 ### 1. Durbin-Watson test